mozilla-services/socorro/e2e-tests/README.md

 [![prod](https://img.shields.io/jenkins/s/https/webqa-ci.mozilla.com/socorro.prod.svg?label=prod)](https://webqa-ci.mozilla.com/job/socorro.prod/)

-This directory holds Socorro client-based end-to-end tests which is why they're different than the rest of the code in this repository.
+This directory holds Socorro client-based end-to-end tests, which is why they're different than the rest of the code in this repository.

-To review the specific Python packages the tests utilize, please review `requirements.txt`.
+To review the specific-Python packages the tests use, please review `tox.ini`.

 Set up and run Socorro tests
 -----------------------------